NVIDIA/NeMo-Aligner/docs/user-guide/cai.rst

    This command will download the dataset to ``/path/to/nvidia_sft_datablend_v1_train.json``

-4. Download and process preference helpfulness dataset:
+4. Download and process the preference helpfulness dataset:

    .. code-block:: bash